-^{} State not a member of the Human Rights Council.
+\ State not a member of the Human Rights Council.

-1 See A/76/690, A/77/751 and A/HRC/52/69.
+&lt;sup>1 See A/76/690, A/77/751 and A/HRC/52/69.

-2 A/HRC/52/69.
+&lt;sup>2 A/HRC/55/64.

-Expressing its deepest condolences for the victims of the earthquakes of February 2023 that affected approximately 8.8 million people3 in the Syrian Arab Republic, noting their impact, expressing deep concern for the impact of the earthquakes on populations already in vulnerable situations, as well as populations at greater risk of human rights violations and abuses, in addition to the existing crisis, as a result of over a decade of devastating conflict, and the already deteriorating humanitarian situation and how this will further affect the situation in the Syrian Arab Republic, standing in solidarity with the people of the Syrian Arab Republic, and reaffirming the need for rapid, safe, unhindered and sustainable delivery of humanitarian aid to all people in need in the Syrian Arab Republic through all available modalities,
+populations already in vulnerable situations, as well as populations at greater risk of human rights violations and abuses, in addition to the existing crisis, and how their suffering has been heightened by impediments to the rapid, safe, unhindered and sustainable delivery of humanitarian aid to all people in need in the Syrian Arab Republic through all available modalities,

-Noting with great concern that the Security Council-authorized cross-border access was reduced in January and July 2020, at the request of the regime and its allies, to a sole remaining United Nations-authorized border crossing at Bab al-Hawa, despite growing humanitarian needs, especially in the north-west of the Syrian Arab Republic, where it remains a lifeline for 4.1 million people, 80 per cent of whom are women and children, even prior to the devastating earthquakes of February 2023, since which time all parties have acknowledged the need for additional border crossings, such as at Bab al-Salam and Ra'i,
+Noting with great concern that, following the reduction of Security Councilauthorized cross-border access in January and July 2020, Security Council authorization expired entirely in July 2023, despite growing humanitarian needs, especially in the northwest of the Syrian Arab Republic, where aid access remains a lifeline for 4.1 million people, especially following the devastating earthquakes of February 2023, including those displaced in camps, 80 per cent of whom are women and children,